 - Next add medium sized chopped or sliced onion and fry until light golden.

-- Then add about 2 cups of cubed potatoes & fry for 2 to 3 mins.
+- Then add them to the pan & fry for 2 to 3 mins.

 - You can just stir fry until the potatoes are fork tender or Pour 3 tablespoons water and mix well.